mrocklin/thesis/pattern.md

 *   Condition:  $x \in \mathbb{R}$
 *   Variables: $\forall x$

 Each of these elements may be encoded in the computer algebra system (SymPy) without additional support from the general purpose language (Python).
-We encode them below in a `(source, target, condition, variables)` tuple.
+We encode them below in a `(source, target, condition)` tuple.

-    ( log(exp(x)),       x,      Q.real(x) ,    {x} )

-In practice we will have a fixed set of variables, reducing the tuple to three elements

     ( log(exp(x)),       x,      Q.real(x) )